Marcel Holovič

 Marcel Holovič (born September 12, 1987) is a Slovak professional ice hockey left winger for HK Trnava of the Slovak 1.
 Liga.

+Career

 Holovič made his Slovak Extraliga debut with HK Nitra during the 2007–08 season.
-After spells with HK 36 Skalica and ŠHK 37 Piešťany, Holovič signed with MsHK Žilina.
+After playing with HK 36 Skalica and ŠHK 37 Piešťany, Holovič signed with MsHK Žilina.
 After two seasons, he moved to HKM Zvolen on June 8, 2018.
 He has played 530 games in the Slovak Extraliga up to the conclusion of the 2020–21 season.